-Best Android Phones: July 2020by Andrei Frumusanu on July 29, 2020 9:00 AM EST
+Best Android Phones: April 2021by Andrei Frumusanu on April 29, 2021 8:00 AM EST

 In our series of best product guides, here’s the latest update to our recommended Android Smartphone list.
-All numbers in the text are updated to reflect pricing at the time of writing (July 29th).
+All numbers in the text are updated to reflect pricing at the time of writing (April 29th).

 |AnandTech Android Smartphone Recommendations:

 (Street-price at time of writing)

 |Segment||Option #1||Option #2|